Material Selection for CCS applications

 • Pressure and temperature conditions

-Material Selection Chart for CCS application in 5% NaCl (< 31,300 mg/L Cl) condition in 25% NaCl (<181,000 mg/L Cl) condition
+Material Selection Chart for CCS application Fig 1: 5% NaCl (< 31,300 mg/L Cl) condition Fig 2: 25% NaCl (<181,000 mg/L Cl) condition

-• Formation water flowback into the wellbore
+• Formation water flow back into the wellbore

-• Strong acidification due to CO₂ dissolution (pH (~)3.0~3.5)
+• Strong acidification due to CO₂ dissolution (pH around 3.0~3.5)

 • Presence of oxidizing and acid-forming impurities (O₂, SOx, NOx)